Work Press About

 Architecture & Ecologies

-MB—AE is a design practice based in Galicia (ES) and Boston (US).
+MB—AE is a design practice based in Galicia, Spain.
 It explores the intersection of architecture and ecology through urban installations and design research.
-Its work examines the relationship between the materials we build with and their socio-ecological impact on the landscapes they emerge.
-Its projects are supported by both private and public institutions, including the MITMA Ministry of the Government of Spain, Harvard GSD, Villa Medici: The French Academy in Rome, Chanel, and Arquia Foundation, among others.
+Its work examines the relationship between the materials we build with and the territories from which they emerge, with a special focus on timber and forests.
+Its projects have received support from private and public institutions, including the MITMA Ministry of the Government of Spain, Harvard GSD, Villa Medici—The French Academy in Rome, CHANEL, Arquia Foundation, and AC/E Spanish Cultural Action, among others.

 ︎︎︎Awards